m0e33/REST-bot/README.md

 ![](https://github.com/m0e33/REST-bot/blob/report/assets/image5.jpg?raw=true)

 The ground truth looks much simpler.
-Since we only want to predict the relative price range of the next day for each symbol, this is only 3 dimensions.
+Since we only want to predict the relative price change of the next day for each symbol, this is only 3 dimensions.

 ![](https://github.com/m0e33/REST-bot/blob/report/assets/image6.jpg?raw=true)